cakephp/cakephp/src/Filesystem/README.md

 ## Basic Usage

-Create a folder instance and search for all the `.php` files within it:
+Create a folder instance and search for all the `.ctp` files within it:

 ```php
 use Cake\Filesystem\Folder;